Android Auto: the best of your phone in the car

 How do you get Android Auto in your car?

-Tip: For Android Auto to work with your phone, you'll need a Bluetooth connection with your stereo in order to send and receive phone calls as well as for notifications like calendar events; and you'll need a wired connection via the microUSB-to-USB cable that came with your smartphone for more complicated data transfer.
-I'd recommend buying a lengthy microUSB-to-USB cable for a permanent installation in your vehicle.
+For Android Auto to work with your phone, you'll need a Bluetooth® connection with your Android-friendly head unit in order to send and receive phone calls as well as for notifications like calendar events; and you'll need a wired connection via the microUSB-to-USB cable that came with your smartphone for more complicated data transfer.
+I recommend buying a lengthy microUSB-to-USB cable for a permanent installation in your vehicle.
 Because all of the touchscreen receivers featuring Android Auto have rear-mounted USB ports only, you'll want to plug in that cable during installation so you'll never have to touch it again, and run it to a location with easy access.

 Everything you love about Android on your car stereo